-As is believed by Laszlo Bock, the performance management systems of any organization should aim at something beyond performance metrics.
+Introduction As is believed by Laszlo Bock, the performance management systems of any organization should aim at something beyond performance metrics.
 It should concentrate on building a "People-First" culture which would ultimately lead to the accomplishment of strategic organizational goals.

 In the previous unit, we have discussed the strategic implications of training and development.

-In this unit, we will discuss the strategic aspects of performance appraisal and different organizational appraisal systems.
+In this unit, we will discuss the

-- Examine the strategic dimension of the performance appraisal for effective performance management - Distinguish between performance appraisal and performance management systems for improving employee performance and achieving organizational goals - Assess the strategic significance of using a balanced scorecard for measuring organizational performance and achieving organizational goals - Explain the concept of economic value added for measuring the financial performance of the company
+strategic aspects of performance appraisal and different organizational appraisal systems.
+9.2 strategic dimension of the performance appraisal for effective performance management • Distinguish between performance appraisal and performance management systems for improving employee performance and achieving organizational goals • Assess the strategic significance of using a balanced scorecard for measuring organizational performance and achieving organizational goals • Explain the concept of economic value added for measuring the financial performance of the company systematic evaluation of the individual with respect to his or her performance on the job and his or her potential for development".